tonyskidmore/azure-subnet-query/README.md

 # Azure Subnet Query

-Basic PowerShell script to gather information about the connected devices on An Azure subnet.
+Basic PowerShell script to gather information about the connected devices on an Azure subnet.

 ## Usage